 The auditor’s job is to verify the information in the description provided by the service organization, as well as identify the specific controls from the description that meet the criteria.
 In the case of a type 2 report (period of time), the auditor will also determine if those controls operate effectively during that period of time.
 More on the differences between report “types” in this post.

 Let’s use the security category as an example.
 The system description will describe the service organization’s system in accordance with certain AICPA defined criteria.
 One of those criteria is the control environment of the organization, which, at a high level, will describe the security controls the organization has related to things like onboarding, risk management, system operations, change management, logical access, etc.

 Those controls will then be shown in more detail in another section of the report (typically “section 4”) according to how they meet each of the criteria related to the security category (for example, logical access criteria will have all of the controls related to logical access under it).
-In the case of a type 2 report, section 4 will also include the auditor’s testing of those controls as well as results of tests over a period of time.
+In the case of a type 2 report, section 4 will also include the auditor’s testing of those controls as well as the results of tests over a period of time.